bwasti/cache.py/README.md

 # Cache

-`cache.py` is a simple python file that extends meomization across runs using a cache file.
+`cache.py` is a one file python library that extends memomization across runs using a cache file.

-Why?
 Often it takes some time to load files, do expensive data processing, and train models.
 As a result, many nice interfaces have popped up to make the experience smoother, like Jupyter notebooks.
-However, these interfaces make it somewhat hard to keep coding conventions clean and develop a library.
+However, these interfaces make it hard to keep coding conventions clean and develop a useable library-like interface.

 `cache.py` attempts to make it painless to cache expensive functions in your program across python runs, enabling quick iteration while developing usable code.